Learn powerful up to date methods from the experts that will stop bed bugs in their tracks and get rid of them for good.

 Are Bed Bugs Hard To Get Rid Of?

 The short answer is yes.
 This is not a problem that can be solved by reaching for the can of roach spray you keep under the kitchen sink.

 Pyrethroid (Pesticide) Resistant – Pyrethroids are a class of chemicals that are commonly used in pest management applications.
-Most pyrethroids have low toxicity to mammals (people and pets) and birds, are fast acting, and require low doses of active ingredient to kill insects.
-However, some bed bugs have developed a resistance to this class of chemical.
+Most pyrethroids have low toxicity to mammals (people and pets) and birds, are fast-acting, and require low doses of active ingredients to kill insects.
+However, some bed bugs have developed resistance to this class of chemicals.
 Entomologists have compared the death rates of bed bugs reared in the laboratory for 30 years (no exposure to pyrethroids) vs bed bugs collected from homes around the country.
-The lab reared bed bugs had 100% death rate when a pyrethroid insecticide was introduced.
+The lab-reared bed bugs had a 100% death rate when a pyrethroid insecticide was introduced.
 The field-collected bed bugs showed near immunity from the pyrethroid pesticides.
 There are varying degrees of resistance depending on the bed bug population, but all the experts agree that pyrethroid resistance contributes to the difficulty in getting rid of bed bugs.

 The current bed bug outbreak in the United States began in the 1990s.
 It is not yet ingrained in our culture to be vigilant when staying at hotels or vacation rentals, or thoroughly inspecting used furniture that you bring home.

 One night’s stay in an infested room is enough to bring bed bugs home with you in your bags.
 Once introduced, it often takes several months to realize the itchy welts on your skin are from bed bugs.

 They hide during the day, and the bite itself is painless.
 An introduction quickly becomes an infestation.
 Resistance to chemical treatments, their cryptic lifestyle, and rapid rate of reproduction combine to create a situation where bed bugs are hard to get rid of.